kl1nton/1_Applied_Basic_Science/2_Physiology.md

 Cl   | 109 mEq/L |
 HCO3 | 19 mEq/L  |

-These results suggest that the most likely diagnosis:
+These results suggest that the most likely diagnosis is:

-	A.
+	A. Hypoxia
-	B.
+	B. Metabolic acidosis with respiratory compensation
-	C.
+	C. Metabolic alkalosis
-	D.
+	D. Obstructive lung disease
-	E.
+	E. Respiratory alkalosis

 #### Answer: ?

 ### Q2.19
-A 38-yo man undergoes lung volume studies using the helium dilution method.
+A 38-year-old man undergoes lung volume studies using the helium dilution method.
 The test begins at the end of a normal expiration.
 The initial fraction of helium in the spirometer is 0.05, and the helium fraction after equilibration with the lungs is 0.03.
 The volume of gas in the spirometer is kept constant at 4L during the procedure by the addition of O2.
-According to a spirogram, this patient's vital capacity is 5L and his expiratory reserve volume (ERV) is 2L.
+According to a spirogram, this patient’s vital capacity is 5L and his expiratory reserve volume is 2L.
+What is this patient’s functional residual capacity (FRC)?

 What is this patient's functional residual capacity (FRC)?